May 25, 2006

 Aurin’s original dining room was an instant hit, serving the best ribs and side dishes in Ski Town USA.
 The Smokehouse has a casual atmosphere that can’t be replicated, thanks to its 107-year-old building.
 It has a rustic sandstone interior made of stones that were quarried just above historic Howelsen Hill.

-Aurin's pedigree in barbecue can be traced to childhood dining experiences at Angelo's in Fort Worth.
-It was the kind of barbecue joint with sawdust on the floor and a line out the door.
+Aurin’s pedigree in barbecue can be traced to childhood dining experiences at Angelo’s in Fort Worth.
+It was the kind of barbecue joint that had sawdust on the floor and a line out the door.

 “You had to stand in line to get in there,” Aurin said.
 “That’s where I acquired the taste for ribs.
 They also served beef sausage and smoked ring bologna.”

-Aurin is compulsive about experimenting with southern comfort food, and always to good end.
-As you read this, he's preparing a new smoked pork loin with a mango salsa entree.
-The crew is preparing a batch of sweet-potato fries seasoned with desert rub, and Fritz is fine-tuning a pulled pork sandwich with genuine collard greens.
+Aurin is compulsive about experimenting with southern comfort food.
+As you read this, he’s preparing a new smoked pork loin with a mango salsa entree.
+The crew is preparing a batch of sweet-potato fries seasoned with desert rub, and Aurin is fine-tuning a pulled pork sandwich with genuine collard greens.
 The lunch crowd can look forward to new gumbos and stews.
 And for a lighter meal, try the salmon Caesar or smoked chicken salads.
 If you’re counting carbs, order a plate of dinner meats, sans sandwich bun.

 Customers who enjoy the rustic ambience of the Smokehouse dining room, but have a different menu in mind, can arrange for outside catering through Aurin’s staff.